cri-o/cri-o/docs/crio.conf.5.md

   "io.kubernetes.cri-o.ShmSize" for configuring the size of /dev/shm.
   "io.kubernetes.cri-o.UnifiedCgroup.$CTR_NAME" for configuring the cgroup v2 unified block for a container.
   "io.containers.trace-syscall" for tracing syscalls via the OCI seccomp BPF hook.
+  "io.kubernetes.cri-o.seccompNotifierAction" for enabling the seccomp notifier feature.

+#### Using the seccomp notifier feature:

+This feature can help you to debug seccomp related issues, for example if blocked syscalls (permission denied errors) have negative impact on the workload.

+To be able to use this feature, configure a runtime which has the annotation "io.kubernetes.cri-o.seccompNotifierAction" in the `allowed_annotations` array.

+It also requires at least runc 1.1.0 or crun 0.19 which support the notifier feature.

+If everything is setup, CRI-O will modify chosen seccomp profiles for containers if the annotation "io.kubernetes.cri-o.seccompNotifierAction" is set on the Pod sandbox.
+CRI-O will then get notified if a container is using a blocked syscall and then terminate the workload after a timeout of 5 seconds if the value of "io.kubernetes.cri-o.seccompNotifierAction=stop".

+This also means that multiple syscalls can be captured during that period, while the timeout will get reset once a new syscall has been discovered.

+This also means that the Pods "restartPolicy" has to be set to "Never", otherwise the kubelet will restart the container immediately.

+Please be aware that CRI-O is not able to get notified if a syscall gets blocked based on the seccomp defaultAction, which is a general runtime limitation.

 ### CRIO.RUNTIME.WORKLOAD.RESOURCES TABLE
 The resources table is a structure for overriding certain resources for pods using this workload.